Average density of Bloch electrons in a homogeneous magnetic field: A second-order response: Notation and identities

 \section{Notation and identities}

-To avoid cumbersome notation, we sometimes omit the crystal momentum index $\v{k}$, particularly in expressions which are diagonal in $\v{k}$.
+To avoid cumbersome notation, we often omit the crystal momentum index $\v{k}$ in expressions which are diagonal in $\v{k}$.
 Summation over a repeated variable index is usually assumed.
 We hope these and other notation details are clear from the context.